AhmadBaraWirayudha/HVAC-Load-Equipment-Selector/README.md

 ## Expected Output

-The tool is intended to produce outputs such as:
+The tool is expected to produce outputs such as:

 - calculated cooling load,
 - calculated heating load,